OleVik/grav-plugin-timeline/README.md

 The **Timeline**-plugin is for [Grav CMS](http://github.com/getgrav/grav), and lets you create and manage timelines in an ordered, hierarchical manner.
 Timelines can be nested within each other, minutely customized on a page-level, and further customized with your own templates and styles.
 A [demo is available](https://olevik.me/staging/grav-skeleton-timeline), and demo content can be found in [/pages](https://github.com/OleVik/grav-skeleton-timeline/tree/master/pages).

+See the [Skeleton's README](https://github.com/OleVik/grav-skeleton-timeline/blob/master/README.md) for an extended guide on setup and usage.

 ## Examples of use

 - Colin M. Madland has used the plugin to document a [Critical Family History](grav.madland.ca/timeline)